Elias Díaz Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- Dodgers pitchers combined to surrender 152 home runs (0.9 per game), the sixth-fewest in baseball.

-- Grove will take the mound to start for the Dodgers, his first of the season.
+- Urias (1-0) takes the mound for the Dodgers to make his second start this season.

-- The 26-year-old righty started and threw five innings when he last appeared on Sunday, Oct.
-2 against the Colorado Rockies.

-- Over his seven appearances last season he finished with a 4.60 ERA and a 1.432 WHIP, putting together a 1-0 record.
+- His last appearance was on Friday against the Arizona Diamondbacks, when the left-hander tossed six innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.